flutter/website/src/docs/perf/app-size.md

 `Strip Swift symbols`
 : Selected

 Sign and export the IPA.
-The exported directory will contain `App Thinning Size Report.txt` with details about your projected application size on different devices and versions of iOS.
+The exported directory contains `App Thinning Size Report.txt` with details about your projected application size on different devices and versions of iOS.